Living outside doesn’t mean living without love

 Operation Community Cats

-FREE FERAL FIX EM IN SPRING
+FREE FERAL FIX EM ALL YEAR

 A big thank you to Alley Cat Rescue

-for the $2,500 TNR grant we just received!
+for the $2,500 TNR grant we received!

 2023 Successes include OCC ended the year fixing at least 417 outdoor cats and kittens.
 We cannot always get receipts from the clinics that help us, so this number is actually much higher.